jonathan-milan-pollock/demos/css/1-css-selectors-and-specificity/chapter-1/chapter-1.md

 }
 ```

+---

 ## creating an HTML page in VSCode

 - type html and select html:5

 [example1.html](example1.html)

+---

 ## "Cascading" Style Sheets (CSS)

 ### Why is the cascade so important?

+- it's the way resolves which value "wins" when multiple values can be used for a property

 Cascade
 : resolves which value "wins" when multiple values can be used for a property